ankitmalpani/udacity-carnd-model-predictive-control/README.md

 - I certainly think my code can be improved.
 I already refactored plenty of code into my utils class, but I am sure a few improvements are possible after another pass.
 - Due to following some conversations and learnings from my fellow students, I ended up implementing some parameters differently, which ended up taking me a longer time to debug my code For ex: The computes in my MPC equations are based on params with a different sign versus what is returned by the simulator - so this positive, negative conversion was very important and I had to convert the signs both the times - while retrieving and publishing from the simulator
 Another such conversion was from miles/hour to meters/second
-- Also, this being the final project, I need to now go back and review how well the all the learnings from this term line up.
+- Also, this being the final project, I need to now go back and review how well the all the learnings from this term line up (This was mathematically a heavy term for me).
 That should definitely be quite exciting.

 ---